uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Compatible software can mean either a single end-to-end piece of software or a set of compatible software products.
 To gain Production access to our APIs, software needs to meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards).

 HMRC recognises that an all-in-one product will not be right for everyone, and some customers or agents may wish to use combinations of different pieces of software.
 For example, combining dedicated record keeping software with dedicated tax filing software.
-When a customer uses a combination of products, after they have entered a digital record into a compatible software product, they must be able to follow the rules for digital links set out by HMRC in the Software Notice.
+When a customer uses a combination of products, after they have entered a digital record into a compatible software product, they must follow the digital links requirements set out by HMRC in the Making Tax Digital for Income Tax regulations and guidance.
+For more information refer to [The Income Tax (Digital Obligations) Regulations 2026](https://www.legislation.gov.uk/uksi/2026/336/made).

 Software Choices is a service designed to help users find compatible software for Making Tax Digital for Income Tax which meets their needs.
 For further information, refer to the [Software choices section](/guides/income-tax-mtd-end-to-end-service-guide/documentation/prepare-for-mtd.html#software-choices).